theolivenbaum/resin/README.md

 # &#9084; Resin

-Resin is a document database that is paired with a pluggable (configurable, customizable) search index that represents a vector space.
+Resin is a document database that is paired with a pluggable (customizable, extensible) search index that represents a vector space.

 Having been built from embeddings generated from document fields of your choice, spaces are